ionos-cloud/puppet-module/README.md

 ![Alt text](.github/IONOS.CLOUD.BLU.svg?raw=true "Title")

----
-**NOTE:**
-Be aware that the Puppet IonosCloud Module v6 will become main branch and it will be using the latest stable API Version

----
 ## Overview

 The Ionoscloud Puppet module allows a multi-server cloud environment using Ionoscloud resources to be deployed automatically from a Puppet manifest file.